Spectral Gap Informed Ramp QAOA: Introduction

 The Quantum Approximate Optimisation Algorithm (QAOA) \cite{farhi2014quantum} in the traditional sense can be viewed as a VQA.
 However, while VQAs in general can be viewed as heuristics with no provable performance guarantees, QAOA does have some theoretical proofs for speed-ups over classical algorithms while fixing its variational parameters \cite{boulebnane2024solving,montanaro2024quantum,farhi2025lower}.
 Adding to these theoretical proofs, other works have shown empirical evidence that QAOA may have a scaling advantage over classical solvers \cite{shaydulin2024evidence, montanez2025toward}.

 To realise any potential quantum advantage that the QAOA may have, it is essential to address the variational parameters question.
 Studies have explored how the optimal parameters found when solving certain graph problems can be transferred to similar graph problems \cite{akshay2021parameter}.
 It is also possible to take a learning approach where one tries to find the better generalised parameters during an expensive pre-training phase, applied to small dimensions, an approach taken in Ref. \cite{priestley2026practically}.
+Additionally, machine learning methods, particularly graph neural networks (GNNs), have been used to predict near-optimal QAOA parameters from graph structure \cite{vcepaite2025quantum}.

 Recently, Ref. \cite{montanez2025toward} introduced the Linear Ramp QAOA (LR--QAOA) where the QAOA parameters are taken to be simple linear schedules inspired by the Quantum Adiabatic Algorithm (QAA).
 However, the QAA with linear ramp schedules is known to be sub-optimal for certain problems; for instance, in Grover’s search, linear schedules fail to achieve the quadratic speed-up of Grover's algorithm \cite{roland2002quantum}.
 Optimal QAA schedules instead require slow evolution as the spectral gap of the adiabatic Hamiltonian closes.
 While other works have explored alternative QAOA parameter shapes — such as the $\sin^2(\sin^2 t)$ scheduling function in Ref. \cite{cadavid2025bias} — these approaches remain naive to the underlying spectral gap.